PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 Lutetium Lu 177 vipivotide tetraxetan volume of distribution is 123 L (78.1%).

-Within 2.5 hours of administration, lutetium Lu 177 vipivotide tetraxetan distributes to gastrointestinal tract, liver, lungs, kidneys, heart wall, bone marrow, and salivary glands.
+Within 2.5 hours after administration, lutetium Lu 177 vipivotide tetraxetan distributes in gastrointestinal tract, liver, lungs, kidneys, heart wall, bone marrow, and salivary glands.

 Vipivotide tetraxetan and non-radioactive lutetium vipivotide tetraxetan are 60% to 70% bound to human plasma proteins.